ekedonald/DevOps-Projects/17-Monitoring-Infrastructure-in-AWS/README.md

 **Default and Custom Metrics**: AWS services automatically publish default metrics to CloudWatch, such as CPU utilisation, network traffic, and disk 1/O for EC2 instances.
 Additionally, users can create custom metrics to monitor specific aspects of their applications or services.

-**Namespace and Dimensions**: Metrics are organised into namespaces, which categorise related metrics together.
+**Namespace and Dimensions**: Metrics are organised into namespaces which categorize related metrics together.
 Within each namespace, metrics can have dimensions that further specify the resource or aspect being monitored.
 For example, an EC2 instance metric might have dimensions such as **Instanceld** or **InstanceType**.

 **Timestamps and Units**: Each metric data point includes a timestamp indicating when the measurement was taken, as well as a unit specifying the measurement's scale (e.g. bytes, percentage, seconds).